davidje13/Chance/README.md

 * Layer-based volumetric rendering allows realistic appearance; letters are raised above icosahedron surface and colouring is provided entirely by distance from the camera (liquid depth)
+* No rendering while stationary or out-of-sight for energy saving

 ## Running Locally